Skip to Content

 QuartziteLee County, Clay County

-What Igneous Rocks can You Find in Alabama?
+What Igneous Rocks Can You Find in Alabama?

 The igneous rocks represent the oldest rocks in Alabama, dating back to the Precambrian.